What Types of Brake Systems Does My Car Have?

 How Do I Know If I Need to Bring My Vehicle in for Brake Service or Repair?

 Taking care of your brakes is crucial for maintaining a safe driving experience for you and your passengers.
 It is a feature you use every day, and even a slight change can indicate something is wrong.
-If your vehicle’s brakes are performing poorly and you are in Comox, British Columbia or British Columbia, it is imperative that you bring your car into KEAN Auto Services for an inspection.
+If your vehicle’s brakes are performing poorly and you are in the Comox Valley, or nearby, it is imperative that you bring your car into KEAN Auto Services for an inspection.
 Some warning signs include:

 The brake light on your dashboard turns on and stays on - If this happens, first make sure your handbrake is not engaged.
 If your brake light stays on, your vehicle is telling you that it is time for an inspection and/or that there is a problem with your brakes.